jielab/pageant/README.md

 > ## Run:
 > > - ### For Windows OS: the program could be run directly by double clicking "PAGEANT.exe".
-> > - ### For Mac-OS:  fullow the instruction to install [Homebrew](https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh) and then run "[brew](https://brew.sh/) install zbar llvm", to install necessary libraries, and then double click "PAGEANT".
+> > - ### For Mac-OS: follow the instruction to install [Homebrew](https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh) and then run "[brew](https://brew.sh/) install zbar llvm", to install necessary libraries, and then double click "PAGEANT".
 > > - ### For Linux: the program could be run directly by typing "./PAGEANT".

 <br/>